Are you eligible for $30 break on monthly internet bills? - NewsBreak

 Who qualifies for the ACP?

 A spreadsheet of data from the U.S. Census Bureau indicates that more than 316,000 households in Oregon would likely qualify for ACP based on income guidelines.
-It estimates that includes 1,728 in Oregon City and 155 in Beavercreek.
+It estimates that includes 846 households in Gladstone, 346 households in Happy Valley, 44 in Johnson City, 567 in Jennings Lodge, 1,399 in Milwaukie and 872 in Oak Grove.

 According to the FCC, a household is eligible for ACP if that household income is at or below 200% of the Federal Poverty Guidelines or if a member of the household meets one of certain criteria, such as participation in SNAP, WIC, Medicaid, Federal Public Housing Assistance, Free and Reduced-Price School Lunch Program, Federal Pell Grant and various similar programs.